 Telephone Companions Service

-However, our volunteer telephone companions are now able to provide regular phone calls to both patients and family members to support those who might feel socially isolated and/or lonely.
+Our volunteer telephone companions are now able to provide regular phone calls to both patients and family members to support those who might feel socially isolated and/or lonely.
 Working alongside the clinical and therapeutic teams, the Telephone Companions offer friendly calls, based around the social needs of the patient rather than their clinical need.

-LIMITED SERVICE: Community Companions (community based)
+Community Companions (community based)